-The Exchange proposes to adopt new Rule 29(f) ("Noncompliance with Rule 29 (Erroneously Awarded Compensation)").
+The Exchange proposes to adopt new Rule 5.3-E(p)(F) ("Noncompliance with Rule 5.3-E(p) (Erroneously Awarded Compensation)").

-Proposed Rule 29(f)(i) would provide that in any case where the Exchange determines that a listed issuer has not recovered erroneously-awarded compensation as required by its Recovery Policy reasonably promptly after such obligation is incurred, trading in all listed securities of such listed issuer would be immediately suspended and the Exchange would immediately commence delisting procedures with respect to all such listed securities.
-Rule 10D-1 does not specify the time by which the issuer must complete the recovery of excess incentive-based compensation, NYSE Chicago would however determine whether the steps an issuer is taking constitute compliance with its compensation Recovery Policy.
-A listed issuer would not be eligible to follow the procedures outlined in Rules 17A or 22, as applicable, with respect to such a delisting determination, and any such listed issuer would be subject to delisting procedures as set forth in Rule
+Proposed Rule 5.3-E(p)(F)(i) would provide that in any case where the Exchange determines that a listed issuer has not recovered erroneously-awarded compensation as required by its Recovery Policy reasonably promptly after such obligation is incurred, trading in all listed securities of such listed issuer would be immediately suspended and the Exchange would immediately commence delisting procedures with respect to all such listed securities.
+Rule 10D-1 does not specify the time by which the issuer must complete the recovery of excess incentive-based compensation, NYSE Arca would however determine whether the steps an issuer is taking constitute compliance with its compensation Recovery Policy.
+A listed issuer will be subject to the procedures outlined in Rule 5.5-E(a)

+with respect to such a delisting determination.

-Proposed Rule 29(f)(ii) would deem a listed issuer to be below standards in the event of any failure by such listed issuer to adopt its required Recovery Policy by the Effective Date (a "Late Recovery Policy Adoption Delinquency").
-The listed issuer would be required to notify the Exchange in
+Proposed Rule 5.3-E(p)(F)(ii) would deem a listed issuer to be below standards in the event of any failure by such listed issuer to adopt its required Recovery Policy by the Effective Date (a "Late Recovery Policy Adoption Delinquency").
+The listed issuer would be required to notify the Exchange in writing within five days of the Effective Date if it fails to adopt its Recovery Policy by that date.